Jack Simmons (soccer)

-Jack Simmons (born 4 April 2002) is an Australian professional footballer who plays for Sydney Olympic as a midfielder.
+Jack Simmons (born 4 April 2002) is an Australian professional footballer who plays for Broadmeadow Magic as a midfielder.

 Club career

 Newcastle Jets

 Newcastle Jets awarded Simmons a scholarship contract on 28 October 2018.

 On 20 April 2019 at 17 years of age, Simmons was selected into the squad with a Saturday night clash with Brisbane Roar.
 He made his first appearance for Newcastle Jets in a 6–1 win over Brisbane.

 International career

 On 14 February 2019, Jack Simmons was called up for the Australian squad for the 2019 FIFA U-17 World Cup qualification.